4GeeksAcademy/html-forms-tutorial-exercises/exercises/01-welcome/README.md

 ## ➡️ Incremental & Autograded

-- I've built the exercises incrementally, you should feel the progress little by little, and hopefully, the difficulty raising between exercises will never be too big to get you frustrated.
+- I've built the exercises incrementally, so you should feel the progress little by little, and hopefully, the difficulty raising between exercises will never be too big to get you frustrated.

 - All exercises have been automatically graded thanks to [@username](https://github.com/haydavid23)